The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 To begin the bench press, unrack the bar and hold it with your arms fully extended.

 Remember to keep your elbows at a 45-degree angle to your body.
+Lower the bar in a diagonal line towards your lower chest or mid-sternum area to protect your shoulders.

 The eccentric or lowering part of the move is the most important as it requires a greater degree of effort from the muscle so take your time here and focus on the muscle activation.

 The bar should touch your chest or come close to it.
+Always aim to have the barbell touch your chest to ensure a full range of motion during the bench press.

 It’ll be tempting but do NOT bounce the bar off your chest to help you return to the starting position.
 Most would consider this a cheat rep. What’s more, bouncing a heavy barbell on your chest can lead to injury.